-Advise the IGSA Sport staff of the outcome by texting a message to the IGSA Sport staff.
 If required, liaise with school sport staff or coaches to determine suitability for play.
-Taking in to consideration that once one match is cancelled; all the remaining matches at that venue will be cancelled.
-The venue convener is only required to stay 30 minutes after the match cancellation.
+Where it is necessary to call off matches, the Convener is requested to notify their school's sport staff so the IGSA Sport venue closure page can be updated for players and parents to check.
+Taking in to consideration that once a venue is closed, the venue does not reopen.
+The venue convener is only required to stay 30 minutes after the venue closure.
 If necessary, continue to liaise with IGSA Sport staff throughout the morning.